BrickMan240/ublue-tuxedo-tcc/README.md

 ## Secure Boot Compatibility

-These images include pre-built and signed Tuxedo kernel modules using Aurora's existing signing keys.
-Secure Boot is fully supported out of the box - no additional configuration required.
+These images include pre-built and signed Tuxedo kernel modules using MOK (Machine Owner Key) signing.
+For Secure Boot compatibility, you need to enroll the MOK key:

+1. After rebasing, run: `sudo /usr/bin/setup-secureboot`
+2. The script will automatically import the MOK key using `mokutil`
+3. Reboot and follow the MOK enrollment prompts during boot
+4. Reboot again to complete the process

+The setup script handles the entire process automatically.

 ## Features